Life Insurance Companies in Ontario Canada

 - Attempting suicide or taking your own life is a good enough reason for the life insurance company to invalidate the claim.

 - When you die while participating in an adventurous sport that is very dangerous and life-threatening then your insurer may you’re your claim.
 These may include sports such as skydiving or some sort of dangerous acrobatic sport.
 Usually, the policy will have specific wordings of exclusion about such sports.

-- In case you died in a war-torn country and were killed by terrorists or any such restricted activity, the insurer may not pay out.
+- In case you died in a war-torn country and were killed by terrorists or any such restricted activity, the insurer may not payout.
 This also includes countries where you may just visit and unfortunately some kind of political unrest killed you.

 - You did not give honest answers while filling up the insurance company questionnaire.
 Whether it is about your medical condition, or a lifestyle habit, during claim time everything matters.
 The insurance company will only look for loopholes to deny the claim.
-You were dishonest in your answers when you filled up the insurance form or questionnaire.
+You were dishonest in your answers when you filled out the insurance form or questionnaire.
 For example, if you were a smoker and did not say so on your application then it could be a reason for denial.

 Non-Payment of Premiums